-- Accounting (see Page 57)

-- Management (see Page 74)

-- Marketing (see Page 77)
+- Management (Page 73) - Marketing (Page 75)

 FOOD & BEVERAGE MANAGEMENT

 (The College of Culinary Arts and The Hospitality College)

 The Food & Beverage Management associate degree program provides students with a unique combination of culinary skills and hospitality management knowledge.
 Students broaden their understanding of the industry through hands-on culinary classes in cuisine, baking & pastry, and dining room essentials, as well as academic studies in management, hospitality law, human resources & diversity leadership and accounting.
 Students culminate their experience by spending a term in a food service management practicum.